cosminmemetea/ros2-x-container/README.md

 # ROS2‑X Container Boilerplate

-TLDR;
-A minimal, state‑of‑the‑art Dockerized ROS 2 setup that:

-- Pulls an MJPEG stream (e.g. from your Mac webcam via `mjpeg-streamer`)
-- Publishes it to `/image_raw` as a `sensor_msgs/Image`
-- Exposes a ROS 2 WebSocket on port 8765 for Foxglove Studio or other clients

-Dockerized ROS2 Humble setup for real-time webcam/MJPEG streaming to ROS2 topics, with seamless integration for visualization in Foxglove Studio.
-This pure-Python node uses OpenCV and cv_bridge to publish raw images on /image_raw, supporting easy extensions for AI/ML (e.g., edge detection, object detection with YOLO/Torch) and processing pipelines.
+A minimal, state‑of‑the‑art Dockerized ROS 2 setup for real‑time webcam/MJPEG streaming to ROS 2 topics, with seamless integration in Foxglove Studio.
+This pure-Python node uses OpenCV and cv_bridge to publish raw and annotated images on `/image_raw` and `/annotated_image`, supporting easy extensions for AI/ML (e.g., edge detection, object detection with YOLO/Torch) and processing pipelines.
 Optimized for arm64 platforms like Mac M2 or NVIDIA Jetson (automotive/edge AI use cases), it includes foxglove_bridge for WebSocket-based monitoring.
 Ideal for prototyping vision systems in robotics, autonomous vehicles, or automotive perception—fork and extend for your CV/ML workflows!

+---

+## TL;DR

+- **Pulls an MJPEG stream** (from `mjpeg-streamer` or provided Python script)
+- **Publishes** to `/image_raw` and `/annotated_image` as `sensor_msgs/Image`
+- **Exposes** a ROS 2 WebSocket on port 8765 for Foxglove Studio
+- **Supports** YOLOv3/Tiny detection via env vars for object detection demos

 ---